Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 # Validate Dynatrace Tags

-In your Dynatrace tenant, open the `Transactions and Services` page and navigate to the `unleash-demo` service.
+In your Dynatrace tenant, open the `Transactions and Services` page, select the `Keptn website production` management zone to filter your services and navigate to the `unleash-demo` service.

 Ensure that your service is tagged with the following: